braincore/hai-cli/doc-site/docs/repl/tools.md

 ## Python Tool `!py` `!pyuv`

-`!py` prompts the AI to write a Python script and executes it with your system Python or your virtual env if available.
-It may use dependencies that you do not have installed: you can either install them, try repeat `!` to see if the AI can work around it, or use `!pyuv` described below.
+`!py` prompts the AI to write a Python script and execute it with your system Python or virtual env (`.venv`) if available in the current working directory.
+It may use dependencies that you do not have installed: you can either install them, try [repeat `!`](#repeat-) to see if the AI can work around it, or use `!pyuv` described below.

 `!pyuv` prompts the AI to write Python with
 [script dependencies](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies)